Cybersecurity

 Our program provides training in three broad areas:

-Designed to meet curricular learning outcomes set by the National Center of Academic Excellence in Cyber Defense Education, our Cybersecurity major combines content in cybersecurity with quality courses in Information Systems.
-With five highly qualified professors in the Computing, Analytics, and Mathematics department, we are committed to providing a well-rounded learning experience for the undergraduate seeking a career in cybersecurity and information systems.
-We also offer a study group each spring semester focused on CISSP (Certified Information Systems Security Professional) certification.
+Designed to meet curricular learning outcomes set by the National Center of Academic Excellence in Cyber Defense Education, our Cybersecurity major includes courses in mathematics, computer science, data communication, and computer security fundamentals in order to provide a well-rounded learning experience for the undergraduate seeking a career in cybersecurity.
+We also offer a study group each spring semester for preparation for the Certified Information Systems Security Professional (CISSP) certification.

 Cybersecurity has become a dominant concern across all areas of our lives: business, technology, government, and even non-profit organizations.
 The media daily contain stories about cyber attacks and underscore the need for educated employees in information security.